spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Upgrade-Guide.md

  * There are some fresh bugs.
  * async/await is not done yet ([#6025](https://github.com/ziglang/zig/issues/6025)).
 Users of async/await cannot upgrade until a few more months when this feature is complete.
  * Some compile errors are still missing.
- * Some compile errors are worse.
+ * Some compile errors are less helpful.

 ## How to Upgrade